 - Take off all your stickers and notes of the fridge and clean it inside and outside.
 If you have a stainless steel fridge/dishwasher/microwave use a stainless steel cleaner and make them shiny.

 - Is your pantry organized?
-If not, take everything out and check if you have food which is already expired.
+If not, take everything out and check if you have food that is already expired.
 Wipe down the interior shelves of the pantry and organize the returning food.

 - Clean your floors – and wow, this is it.

 Did I forget anything?
 If so, then please add it to your cleaning list.

 This was the hardest job of all, especially if you have a big kitchen.
 Maybe you want to split the kitchen cleaning into 2 days if you have limited time.

 Day 2 – Bedrooms: